 The Continental Farms Specific Plan will comply with Section 18.69.090 of the Pima County Zoning Code as it related to the recreational open space requirement.
-This will be met be any combination of recreational open space as defined above and in-lieu fees as defined within Section 18.69.090.C.2.c. and in the Recreation Area Design Manual.
-As the residential components of the project are developed, a RAP will be prepared on a phased basis to demonstrate compliance with this requirement and to ensure appropriate recreational amenities and/or in-lieu fees are provided.
+Residential recreation area requirements shall be met with land and amenities; in lieu fees will not be accepted unless a written request is approved by the Director of NRPR and as defined within Section 18.69.090.C.2.c. of the Recreation Area Design Manual.
+As the residential components of the project are developed, a RAP will be prepared on a phased basis to demonstrate compliance with this requirement and to ensure appropriate recreational amenities and/or in-lieu fees (as approved) are provided.